Tax cluster

 Can I continue working through a Russian sole proprietorship (IP) while living in Italy?
 What are the risks?

-- Russian IP + Italian residency = double taxes — income is taxed in both Russia and Italy
+- Russian IP + Italian residency = double taxation — income is taxed in both Russia and Italy

 - The client must withhold 20% when paying a non-resident (after the DTA suspension)